The Four Domains: Inclusion & Diversity

 A low score might reflect:

-• Unconscious bias or favoritism
+• Patterns of bias or favoritism observed within the team

 Global Benchmarks